reflectoring/reflectoring.github.io/_posts/tips/logging/2018-08-13-log-server.md

 to the bug ... but that information should be available in the logs, right?

 **Day 1:**
-Ok, let's write an e-mail to the ops people to request the logs from today!
+Ok, let's write an email to the ops people to request the logs from today!
 Wait, they're not allowed to send us just any logs due to privacy concerns.
 We need to specify some filter for the data we need.
 Ok then, let's filter the logs by date (we only need today's logs) and by component (we suspect the bug in a certain component).